Jackie Lin1,2 Jiaqi Su2 Nishit Anand2,3 Zeyu Jin2 Minje Kim1 Paris Smaragdis4

 Gencho: Room Impulse Responses Generation from Reverberant Speech and Text via Diffusion Transformers

-Abstract Blind room impulse response estimation (IR) is a core task for capturing and transferring acoustic properties, yet existing methods often suffer from limited flexibility and mode collapse under unseen conditions.
-Furthermore, emerging generative audio applications call for more flexible impulse response generation methods.
-We propose Gencho, a complex-spectrogram diffusion-transformer model that estimates RIRs directly from reverberant speech.
-A structure-aware encoder separates early and late reflections to provide robust conditioning, while the diffusion decoder generates diverse and perceptually realistic responses.
-Gencho integrates modularly with standard speech-processing pipelines for end-to-end acoustic matching.
-Results show improved generalization and richer generated IRs than non-generative baselines.
-Lastly, we develop a text-controllable IR generation proof-of-concept, demonstrating Gencho’s versatility for controllable acoustic simulation and generative audio applications.
+Abstract Blind room impulse response (RIR) estimation is a core task for capturing and transferring acoustic properties; yet existing methods often suffer from limited modeling capability and degraded performance under unseen conditions.
+Moreover, emerging generative audio applications call for more flexible impulse response generation methods.
+We propose Gencho, a diffusion-transformer-based model that predicts complex spectrogram RIRs from reverberant speech.
+A structure-aware encoder leverages isolation between early and late reflections to encode the input audio into a robust representation for conditioning, while the diffusion decoder generates diverse and perceptually realistic impulse responses from it.
+Gencho integrates modularly with standard speech processing pipelines for acoustic matching.
+Results show richer generated RIRs than non-generative baselines while maintaining strong performance in standard RIR metrics.
+We further demonstrate its application to text-conditioned RIR generation, highlighting Gencho's versatility for controllable acoustic simulation and generative audio tasks.

 The audio examples below are the target RIRs, input reverberant speech, and the generated RIRs and resynthesized reverberant speech.